-To support the development of specialized and proprietary coating applications, Dürr Megtec has an in-house Development Center with a roll-to-roll pilot coating line that can be rented and includes coating and drying capabilities.
+To support the development of specialized and proprietary coating applications, Dürr Megtec has an in-house Development Center featuring a roll-to-roll pilot coater with flotation drying capabilities.
 The pilot line includes coating and drying capabilities, providing a fully controlled test environment for complete process development and testing for short production runs.

-Located in our De Pere, Wisconsin, USA, facility, the in-house pilot lab line offers mixing capabilities for the preparation of slurry mixtures, multiple coating methods, a three-zone dryer that can be used with a wide range of substrates and tensions, plasma and corona treater for foil substrates, and on-line coating thickness measurement and tracking.
+Located in our De Pere, Wisconsin, USA, facility, the in-house pilot coating and drying line offers mixing capabilities for the preparation of slurry mixtures, multiple coating methods, a three-zone dryer that can be used with a wide range of substrates and tensions, plasma and corona treater for foil substrates, and on-line coating thickness measurement and tracking.

 The Dürr Megtec pilot coating line can help you conduct proprietary research and development, and test and optimize new or existing coatings, web materials and processes.
 The pilot coater facilities help avoid unnecessary expenditures of overhead, capital equipment and start-up costs while developing new products.
 It also provides the versatility and confidentiality needed for new product development, as well as the ability to produce prototype materials for further research, marketing, and quality testing.

 Process engineers, R&D technicians, and analytic staff leverage their collective expertise to solve drying and coating challenges for an ever-increasing array of substrates.

 In-house drying lab: A bench-top system that captures complete drying characteristics of coated substrates from small-size samples.
 The system enables our process engineers to track rates of evaporation for water and organic solvents, along with determining the drying time required to reach target solvent or moisture residuals in the product.
 The drying lab is geared toward the early scale-up steps in formulation development, drying characterization, optimization and troubleshooting.